Vision of the Holy Grail tapestry – Only 2 left!

 This Sans Graal tapestry wall-hanging is finely woven in France in rayon and acrylic and is lined, with a rod pocket for easy hanging.

 To order this Burne-Jones tapestry: use the drop-down arrow in the top right to select a size (the price will show), then select quantity and click on the button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.